trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

   > The `Host` header tells the server which virtual host to use (if set up).
 You can even have the same virtual host using several aliases (= domains and wildcard-domains).
-This header can also be modified so NGINX should prevent processing requests with undefined server names (also on IP address).
+This header can also be modified, so for security and cleanness reasons it's a good practice to deny requests without host or with hosts not configured in any vhost.
+According to this, NGINX should prevent processing requests with undefined server names (also on IP address).

   > It protects against configuration errors, e.g. traffic forwarding to incorrect backends, bypassing filters like an ACLs or WAFs.
 The problem is easily solved by creating a default dummy vhost that catches all requests with unrecognized `Host` headers.